lenw/agnt-db/README.md

-`agnt-db` - A simple Clojure agent-based store for hash-map structures
+agnt-db - A simple Clojure agent-based store for hash-map structures
 ======================================================================

+A work in progress.

-The original goals of this project were to provide a simple mechanism for sharing clojure hash-map structures between threads with coordinated updates and also file based persistence of the maps.
+The original goals of this project were to provide a simple mechanism for sharing clojure hash-map structures between threads with coordinated updates and also file-based persistence of the maps.

-The particular application which inspired the approach was a web app where users could register online for certain `resources`.
-More to follow...
+The particular application which inspired the approach was a web app where users could register online bookings for certain `resources`.
+A user could see which resources were available and which were already booked, then choose a free resource and attempt to book it.
+If the resource was still available when the server received the request, great - the booking was made and confirmed in the response.
+If however in the mean time, someone else had booked that resource, the server had to say 'sorry, taken already - try again'.

+In practice, the requests were http requests, invoking a clojure handler which would perform the above processing and return the response.
+Each handler invocation would be on the container's particular request thread and would also perform side-affects such as persisting the state of the bookings model to disk.

+This project is aimed at evolving a "clojure-spirited" way of dealing with this problem.

+The first pass is a clojure agent based approach, but we'll create a general api and may provide other (than agent) implementations in future.

+Here's a simple example of the basic usage of agnt-db for the scenario above;

 Example usage